 - The numbers on the title card of 3-2-1 Contact are designed this way.

-- Kamen Rider Agito has the main trio of Agito, G3 and Gills, though this is only when Agito is in his red "Super Mode" as his default colour is yellow.
+- Kamen Rider Agito has the main trio of Agito, G3 and Gills, though this is only when Agito is in his red "Super Mode" as his default colour is gold.

 - Kamen Rider Decade, which has photography as one of its running motifs, sticks to this trope most of the way.
 Decade's armor is primarily magenta, while The Rival Diend's is cyan.
 No green Rider ever came along, and by the end, Rising Ultimate Kuuga took the trope back into pigments by being gold (yellow) and black, while Kivaala added white for good measure.

 - The evil wizards from Nick Arcade are Merlock (blue), Scorchia (red), and Mongo (green).

 - When Super Sentai and Power Rangers series have a Power Trio starting setup, said trio is always a Red Ranger, a Blue Ranger, and a Yellow Ranger.
 And for the more common Five-Man Band setup every series will have Red, Blue, Green (or Black), and Yellow rangers, with the fifth being pink.
 Notably, very few will have a Green and a Black ranger active at the same time.

 - Pokémon is all about this.
 The three starter pokémon of every game, as well as three generations of the games, are all based upon red (Fire), blue (Water), and green (Grass).
 The first gen also added a yellow fourth with Pikachu.